6 Tips to Improve Your Public Speaking Voice

 When you speak more slowly, your voice has more power and authority.
 Your listeners have an opportunity to absorb and reflect on what you’re saying.

-All powerful people speak slowly, enunciate clearly, and express themselves with confidence.
-Loud, confident speaking is powerful and moving.
+All-powerful people speak slowly, enunciate clearly, avoid filler words and express themselves with confidence.

 When you speak too rapidly, your pitch increases, often to something squeaky and child-like.
 This decreases the impact of your words and your influence on the audience because listeners downgrade the importance or value of what you are saying.